ChaddFrasier/PIPS/README.md

 To check if they are installed simply run `node -v` & `npm -v` these commands should return a version number that your machine has.
 Otherwise you will need to install them.
-Node will download npm for you, go [here](https://nodejs.org/en/) for the Node.js install
+Node will download npm for you, go [here](https://nodejs.org/en/) for the Node.js install.
+__if you are on company servers you will need IT to install it for you because you lack permissions__

 ISIS install can be achieved by following the instructions for installation [here](https://github.com/USGS-Astrogeology/ISIS3).